hamedshahidi/Meme-me/README.md

 # Meme-me
 ## A place for sharing / rating memes

 Meme-me is a fun media sharing web application where you can view and rate memes and even upload and share your own ones.
-It is window for a quick escape from the rush of the day which leaves a smile on your lips :simple_smile:
+It is a window for a quick escape from the rush of the day which leaves a smile on your lips :simple_smile:

 This project is done using HTML/CSS, JavaScript, MySQL, Express and NodeJS.